-Kumar believes that in the same way governments around the world have the ability to regulate phone number portability (being able to change phone numbers without issue), a set of industry standards should be required in order to ensure that the data uploaded through cloud-based applications is portable and can easily be downloaded to a usable format.
+Kumar believes that in the same way governments around the world have the ability to regulate phone number portability (being able to change phone numbers without issue), a set of industry standards should be required to ensure that the data uploaded through cloud-based applications are portable and can easily be downloaded to a usable format.

 “Most consumers do not have the technical knowledge required to manage the transfer of data from one provider to another, let alone cope with the complexities of exporting data which is not available in a common format,” Kumar says.

-Storing important files in cloud-based applications (such as Dropbox) has become an extremely popular information technology solution for businesses both large and small in the past few years, but such solutions pose a real security threat.
+Storing important files in cloud-based applications (such as Dropbox) has become a prevalent information technology solution for small and small businesses in the past few years.
+Still, such solutions pose a real security threat.

 Additionally, switching from one cloud storage provider to another can be incredibly difficult.
 “Little has been publicized about the issues around exporting data from one provider to another of moving the business from one provider to another using a common language of exchange,” said Kumar.

-It is extremely important that you completely read the terms and conditions carefully and understand the impact any downtime will have for your business.
+It is essential that you completely read the terms and conditions carefully and understand the impact any downtime will have on your business.
 It would also be beneficial to compare cloud solutions offered by other competitors to get an idea of the products available on the market.
-Don’t compromise just to save a few dollars in the short term!
-Do the right research and your business will be saving money in the long-term.
+Don’t compromise to save a few dollars in the short term!
+Do the right research, and your business will be saving money in the long term.

 Additionally, many cloud providers offer premium services with guaranteed uptime, so it is important to consider all available options.

-In regards to the risk of losing data in the Cloud, consumers should have a scrupulous backup plan and exit strategy for each application.
-The first step in doing this would be to research the background of the company you are looking to work with and ask them about their network infrastructure and measures they take to ensure the security of customer’s data.
+Regarding the risk of losing data in the Cloud, consumers should have a scrupulous backup plan and exit strategy for each application.
+The first step in doing this would be to research the background of the company you are looking to work with and ask them about their network infrastructure and measures to ensure the security of customer’s data.
 If they truly desire your business, they will answer all your questions without a problem.